 ISP is accepting nominations for its award recognizing significant social work contributions to the scholarship of teaching and learning regarding policy analysis and practice.
+We especially encourage scholars who are Black, Indigenous, or People of Color (BIPOC) and/or research that has an antiracist emphasis.
 Examples of article topics that may be considered include:

 · What teaching strategies and assignments produce optimal learning outcomes for students?